Wait, I thought we were marrying her off against her will to wealthy TEP royalty, to cement our regional alliance?

 Central Federal Government: Headquartered in London, ruled by the Federalists and lead by Philip Snowden.
 The Federal Government is responsible for national defense, foreign policy, and guarantees basic human rights that the regions cannot override.

-- The military doctrine of the Union of Britain puts great emphasis on naval superiority in home waters as well as providing escorts for commerce vessels which are the lifeline of the island nations.
+- The military doctrine of SFR Britain puts great emphasis on naval superiority in home waters as well as providing escorts for commerce vessels which are the lifeline of the island nations.
 The army has a secondary role as the air force and the navy are thought to have a higher priority.
 The British Armed Forces are neither paltry nor overwhelming in this nation that can defend itself against even formidable foes.

 It is made up of 3 branches, with 1 new one in the works.
 The Army, Navy and Air Force.